 What is the Old Mine Cut?

-The Old Mine Cut most distinctive feature is its uncommon square shape - which differentiates it from the rounder designs of the Rose and Brilliant Cuts.
+The Old Mine Cut's most distinctive feature is its uncommon square shape - which differentiates it from the rounder designs of the Rose and Brilliant Cuts.
 This shape comes from its history as one of the oldest cutting styles in the world and reflects the types of cutting technology that was available in the 18th and 19th centuries.
 Because diamonds had to be cut manually by carefully and laboriously grinding two diamonds together, diamantaires often looked to the naturally octahedral shape of rough diamonds to determine the exact design of their cut.
 Hence, the Old Mine Cut allows each diamond to be cut based on its natural shape, in turn enabling the optimal facet arrangement.
-It’s a cut that that prioritizes the unique and natural beauty of the diamond, rather than impelling the diamond to conform to rigid dimensions.
+It’s a cut that prioritizes the unique and natural beauty of the diamond, rather than impelling the diamond to conform to rigid dimensions.